New Video “I Don’t Mind” from DAXTON’s New Album “In Verses”

 Listen to the new tune Venice right here

-Heres the recent Interview and Tour dates
+Heres a recent Interview

 Yhan Leal walks the line with light feet.
 The Colombian born, now Bellingen based singer songwriter dedicates his waking hours to honing his artistic craft.
 After 20 years of performing Yhan, a truly gifted guitarist and angelic singer, has found his musical identity.
 Yhan Leal represents a new direction of Folk.